-How did ESSA get established?
+How was ESSA established?

 There have been three clear phases so far:

-“Seed funding and validating the model”
+Seed funding and validating the model

-“Raising significant start-up capital from the Bosch Foundation” and then
+Raising significant start-up capital (with crucial start-up investment from the Robert Bosch Foundation).

 Our current priorities are to:

-Formally establish our pan African youth panel and for its Chair to join the ESSA board of trustees.
+Formally establish our pan-African youth panel and for its Chair to join the ESSA Board of trustees.